-This study followed a mixed-method design.
+This/The study followed a mixed-method design.
 The qualitative approach was employed to identify and categorize the types of processes.
 This method also enabled an understanding of the meanings of each verb in the context of each song.

 Data collection

-A total of 250 songs have been compiled from various books and they are featured in collections like “The Best Song Book of All Time”,12 “World Best Collection’s Song Book”13 (which includes musical scores and chords), “A Collection of Unforgettable Love Songs”,14 “152 Ca Khúc Để Đời Của Tứ Quái Beatles”,15 and “The Best ABBA Collection”.16 The chosen songs revolve around themes such as romantic love, family, friendship, nature, life, homeland, and peace.
+A total of 250 songs have been compiled from various sources/books and they are featured in collections like “The Best Song Book of All Time”,12 “World Best Collection’s Song Book”13 (which includes musical scores and chords), “A Collection of Unforgettable Love Songs”,14 “152 Ca Khúc Để Đời Của Tứ Quái Beatles”,15 and “The Best ABBA Collection”.16 The chosen songs revolve around themes such as romantic love, family, friendship, nature, life, homeland, and peace.
 All lyrics are entirely in English.
 Many of the songs also have their lyrics printed beneath

 the staves — sets of five horizontal lines (also called staff) used for writing music.17